orthopus/01-mechanicals-tools/README.md

 ### D.I.Y Level **⭐**

-**Required components** : To make your own Pick Holder, you will need a 3D printer, a guitar pick, a Tool Holder 3D printed ([Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md)) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md))
+**Required components**: To make your own Pick Holder, you will need a 3D printer, a guitar pick, a Tool Holder 3D printed ([Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md)) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md))

 We give more details about how to get the best experiences with the **Pick Holder** in the *user manual*.

-You can make the Pick Holder for ~2€: more details in the Bill of Material shown below and available with clickable links [here](https://github.com/orthopus/01-mechanicals-tools/blob/main/src/GuitarPickHolder-3D/ILL-0307-%20Pick%20Holder%203D%20printed_BoM.pdf).
+**How to make your own**: you can make the Pick Holder for ~2€: more details in the Bill of Material shown below and available with clickable links [here](https://github.com/orthopus/01-mechanicals-tools/blob/main/src/GuitarPickHolder-3D/ILL-0307-%20Pick%20Holder%203D%20printed_BoM.pdf).

 ![ILL-0307-PickHolder3Dprinted_BoM](assets/ILL-0307-PickHolder3Dprinted_BoM.jpg)